josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

 Adding `export` often works for variables referenced in metadata such as `providers` and `animations` because the compiler can generate *references* to the exported variables in these expressions.
-It doesn't need the *values* of those variables.
+It does not need the *values* of those variables.

-Adding `export` doesn't work when the compiler needs the *actual value* in order to generate code.
+Adding `export` does not work when the compiler needs the *actual value* in order to generate code.
-For example, it doesn't work for the `template` property.
+For example, it does not work for the `template` property.

 <code-example format="typescript" language="typescript">